 Follow these steps to solve the issue-

-Before you proceed further you will need a bootable installation media (or the Windows 10 DVD from which you had installed the Windows 10 on your computer).
+To attempt this fix on your device, you will need the Windows 10 DVD from which you had installed the Windows 10 on your computer).
 If you don’t have one, you have to create a bootable installation media from another computer.

 As your computer boots from the Windows 10 installation media, follow the next steps-